rubengmurray/joi-schema-to-file/README.md

 ### joi-schema-to-file

-Take a JavaScript object and ouput a joi schema to a file and / or the terminal.
+Take a JavaScript object and output a joi schema to a file and / or the terminal.

 Wraps the functionality of the `joi-machine` npm package.